publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–V/m__us_usc_t16_s410xx.md

  __References in Text__

     This subchapter, referred to in subsec. (a), was in the original “this title”, meaning title II of [Pub.
 L. 102–525][/us/pl/102/525], Oct.
 26, 1992, [106 Stat.
-3439][/us/stat/106/3439], which enacted this subchapter and amended provisions listed in a National Monuments Established Under Presidential Proclamation table set out under [section 431 of this title][/us/usc/t16/s431].
+3439][/us/stat/106/3439], which enacted this subchapter and amended provisions listed in a National Monuments Established Under Presidential Proclamation table set out under [section 320301 of Title 54][/us/usc/t54/s320301], National Park Service and Related Programs.
 For complete classification of title II to the Code, see Tables.

-    [Section 201 of Public Law 96–287][/us/pl/96/287/s201], referred to in subsec. (b), appears in a table under the heading “National Monuments Established Under Presidential Proclamation”, set out as a note under [section 431 of this title][/us/usc/t16/s431].
+    [Section 201 of Public Law 96–287][/us/pl/96/287/s201], referred to in subsec. (b), appears in a table under the heading “National Monuments Established Under Presidential Proclamation”, set out as a note under [section 320301 of Title 54][/us/usc/t54/s320301], National Park Service and Related Programs.

 ----------